Paint Colors - Zephyr Blue And White Paint Livery Or Scheme - Heavyweight Cars - Firefly And Meteor

 Dan

-As an edit, the Spray cans are 16 oz, not 8 as I first posted.
-I am waiting confirmation from the manufacturer that the C&O blue is the " enchantment" blue.
+Edit: The spray cans are 16 ounces, not 8 ounces as I first posted.
+I am waiting confirmation from the manufacturer that the C&O blue is the "enchantment" blue.

 jmlaboda Member